8 Different Types of Steak and How to Cook Them

 Either bone-in or boneless, a ribeye is essentially a thick slice of prime rib served as a steak.
 Lots of flavorful marbling with a very meaty flavor, the ribeye is a prime candidate for quick, high-heat cooking on the grill or skillet.

-- Salt and Pepper Ribeye Steak The key to this recipe is to salt the ribeyes generously and let them "brine" for two days in the fridge.
+- Salt and Pepper Ribeye Steak: The key to this recipe is to salt the ribeyes generously and let them "brine" for two days in the fridge.
 Then bring them to room temperature before searing in a hot cast-iron skillet.
-"Salting the steaks for two days brines the steak, helps tenderize them, and adds rich flavor," says Mrs. Fisher, the recipe submitter.
+"Salting the steaks for two days brines the steak, helps tenderize them, and adds rich flavor," states the recipe page.

-- Italian Ribeye This recipe calls for boneless ribeyes.
-The steaks marinade for an hour in a wet rub made with Italian herbs, balsamic vinegar, and olive oil.
+- Italian Ribeye: This recipe calls for boneless ribeyes.
+The steaks marinate for an hour in a wet rub made with Italian herbs, balsamic vinegar, and olive oil.
 Then it's off to the hot grill.

 - More Ribeye Steak Recipes